 Commentary by Toby Stark

-Toby Stark is the executive director of Chaucie’s Place, a child advocacy center that focuses on the prevention of child sexual abuse.
+Toby Stark is the executive director of Chaucie’s Place – a child advocacy organization that works to prevent child sexual abuse and youth suicide.